 9 Key Tips for Better Engineering Drawings to Save Time and Money

 While the world has made reasonable advancements in CAD model data, engineering drawings are still one of the most integral parts of design and manufacturing.
-Project on project, 2D drawings are still desperately needed to convey important information in drawings.
+Project by project, 2D drawings are still desperately needed to convey important information in drawings.
 This is to ensure that all the information required is properly captured and that the design intent for CNC machining is accurately communicated.

-Engineering drawings are also very powerful as they also serve as legally binding documents.
+Engineering drawings are also very powerful as they serve as legally binding documents.
 This is why machine shops will generally spend more time quoting drawings with pronounced callouts, tolerances, and features.
 The price of these types of projects is also expected to be on the upside due to the extra time and effort required in inspecting and ensuring that the final part meets specifications.

 Having emphasized the importance of engineering drawings, there are a number of things to keep in mind to avoid providing a drawing that will actually make your quote less affordable and extend production lead times.
 The following tips will help you know what, how, and whatnot to include to help you communicate clearly and effectively.

-1. Create a drawing checklist
+1. Create a Drawing Checklist

 Depending on what type of phase of the project you are working on, having a checklist for each drawing can help you stay abreast of what has or hasn’t been captured.
 The checklist for drawing your product concept can be different from that of the prototype and final product drawings.

-3. Do not bury the reviewer with details.
+3. Do Not Bury the Reviewer with Details

 Try to limit the drawing to only enough detail for the current scope or purpose of work.
 For instance, the details that should be included in a concept should be different from those in an issue for bid or a total design review.

-4. Dimension-only important features
+4. Dimension-only Important Features

 We advise that you only include dimensions for critical and quantifiable features, as all dimensions can be obtained from the product’s 3D model.
 For your 2D drawings, only include dimensions that can be measured using hand tools like rulers, micrometers, calipers, and the like.
 Typically, your drawing should consist of depth, bore diameters, and parallel inside and outside dimensions.
 Including dimensions for radii between surfaces, hole to center, or edge distances will simply expend more time and effort.

-6. Add callouts to improve clarity and understanding.
+6. Add Callouts to Improve Clarity and Understanding

-7. Keep your tolerances within the capabilities of hand metrology tools
+7. Keep your Tolerances within the Capabilities of Hand Metrology Tools

 You can avoid extra costs by ensuring that your tolerances stay within the possibilities of common hand tools such as calipers, rulers, and micrometers.
-This is because the additional effort to meet these tolerances will translate into more labor, time and consequently, cost.
+This is because the additional effort to meet these tolerances will translate into more labor, time, and, consequently, cost.

-8. Avoid over-dimensioning and over-tolerance in your design
+8. Avoid Over-dimensioning and Over-tolerance in Your Design

 Ensure that all dimensions are done towards one location and remain properly referenced to their relevant details and sections.
 This way, any changes will be easier to make rather than changing in several instances.
-In the design, it is noteworthy that only a couple of features are critical to the part function.
+In the design, it is noteworthy that only a couple of features are critical to the part’s function.
 Over-dimensioning may prevent the machinist from losing sight of what is essential, and overuse of tolerances will drive up the cost of the product.

 9. Avoiding Costly Production Errors